 Factors Affecting Mental Health in Kalamazoo

 As the opioid crisis continues to loom large across the country, substance abuse is one of the primary mental health concerns in Kalamazoo.
-Apart from substance abuse, there are several populations within the community of Kalamazoo that have been identified as particularly vulnerable to mental health issues: youths, low-income individuals, and the black community.
+Apart from substance abuse, several populations within the community of Kalamazoo have been identified as particularly vulnerable to mental health issues: youths, low-income individuals, and the black community.

 Substance Abuse: Accidental drug-related overdoses killed more people in Kalamazoo County than motor vehicle accidents in 2016.
 Despite an overall reduction in opioid prescriptions written in Kalamazoo County of 23 percent between 2010 and 2015, the average of opioids prescribed is still higher than the national average.
 Accidental drug-related deaths, many involving opioids, have increased in Kalamazoo County from 2015 to 2017.

 Youth: Most of the statistics available regarding mental health in Kalamazoo involve adults only, but this gives only a partial picture of the overall state.
 According to a local advocacy group, about 5,000 youths in Kalamazoo County have serious emotional disorders.